 Be Part of the Experience

-Monday, October 9th NYC Columbus Day Parade Marchers and police vehicles should meet at the Port Authority Police Administration Bldg at 500 Boulevard East, Weehawken, NJ by 9:00 am in department uniform or business attire.
-Breakfast will be served and personal cars can be parked at the PAPD until we return.
+Marchers and police vehicles should meet at the Port Authority Police Lincoln Tunnel Administration Bldg at 500 Boulevard East, Weehawken, NJ at 9:30 am in department uniform or business attire.personal cars can be parked at the PAPD until we return.
 We will be joining the NYPD Columbia Assn for lunch afterwards in NYC.

 Family members are more than welcome to march with us dressed in smart attire.
-No sweats or jeans please as the parade is shown live on WABC Channel 7 in NY.
+No sweats or jeans please as the parade is shown live on WABC Channel 7 NYC

-Any department able to bring vehicles or motorcycles please contact me via e mail firstname.lastname@example.org prior to coming.
+Any department able to bring vehicles or motorcycles please contact us via e mail President@iapsnj.orgprior to coming.

 Video Coverage and Photo's from the 2016 Parade.

 A beautiful day in NYC for the 72nd Annual Columbus Day Parade up 5th Avenue.
 Hosted by our friend Joe Piscopo & Maria Bartiromo.

 WABC as usual did a fine job.
 Here is how we looked on TV.
 Thanks for the commentary, Joe & Maria.

 For Contact info for the committee, go to the EB Page